darrinjmajocha/room-checks/README.md

 4. Categories and Subcategories, formatted as `Category, Subcategory; Category, Subcategory`
 5. Additional Notes, separated by semicolons in the same order as column 4

 Each saved room becomes one line, with all selected category/subcategory pairs consolidated into column 4 and their notes consolidated into column 5.
-Copy the text and paste it into cell A1 of Excel, Google Sheets, or another spreadsheet program.
+Copy the text and paste it directly into the first data row of Excel, Google Sheets, or another spreadsheet program.
 The tabs place each value in its own column.
 A `.txt` download of the same data and a standard `.csv` download are both available.

 ## Photos

-Photos are resized for browser storage when selected.
+Photos are compressed for browser storage as soon as they are selected.
+The app checks each selected photo size, scales large photos down, and lowers JPEG quality in small steps toward an approximately 180 KB target until the saved image is much smaller while keeping enough detail for room documentation.
 When a room is saved, the app:

 1. Adds a larger, single-line `Building — Room` label in the top-left corner.
 2. Adds each issue linked with **Log Issue** on its own line underneath the room label.